wiprobotics/Disease-Spread-Sim/DevDiary.md

 My artefact will be a multi agent system which will be used to simulate and prevent the spread of disease through a population.
 The system will be comprised of two components a neural network and a genetic algorithm.
 To make my life easier and to prevent over scoping I intend to not build my own neural network and instead intend to use a prebuilt library.
 My main contribution will be the devlopment of the genetic algorithm.

+The link to this project is here: <a href="https://github.falmouth.ac.uk/JA244121/Comp250-JA244121">Project github</a>
+(Though its very possible you are already on this page)

 <h2><strong>Table of contents</strong></h2>
 <ol>
 <li><a href="#Era1">Era1: Deciding which AI to use (Research)</a></li>